aleen42/PersonalWiki/post/kaleidoscope/kaleidoscope.md

 Utilizing this feature, what we should do to generate regular polygons is just to solve positions of each vertex.

-In addition, can such polygons be generated within a circle
+In addition, can such polygons be generated within a circle with a specific radius (Figure 5)?

 ### Demo